-Horror is a genre where femininity has been too long associated with being a victim, but within the archives there are some womanly treats, not tricks, you should check out this Halloween.
+Horror is a genre where femininity has been too long been associated with being a victim, but within the archives, there are some feminist treats not tricks that you should check out this Halloween.

 Whether it’s putting a curl in your hair and taking on the bitchy bullies like Carrie, or decorating your body with fake blood to scare off the hungry models of The Neon Demon.
 Whatever you do, do it like the spookiest heroines around, and learn some style lessons from the horror masterpieces below…

 Suspiria (1977) – Dario Argento

 Hiding behind perfect pastel pink tiles and art deco wallpapers is something sinister beyond your most psychedelic nightmares.
 Soundtracked by 70s prog rock band Goblin, the film is a hallucinogenic experience of horror and aesthetics alike.
 Directed by Dario Argento, Suspiria follows ballerina Suzy Bannion who starts at a new German academy, but finds out there’s more than bitchy dance mums to deal with.
 Having to learn the hard way that satin frills don’t mean a kind heart, and hairspray can keep your perm in place but can’t keep the demons away.

 The Neon Demon (2016) – Nicolas Winding Refn